 My name is Léo, I’m twenty years old, and I’m from Nice, France.
 I started my EVS project in Romania on the 10th of February.

 I was really interested to go in Eastern Europe, so it was perfect.
-At the beginning I wanted a 6 months project, but I also was thinking about my study in september, and finally I realised that 2 months is very short, because EVS life is wonderful.
+At the beginning I wanted a 6 months project, but I also was thinking about my study in September, and finally I realized that 2 months is very short, because EVS life is wonderful.
 If you can do more, do it.
 If you want to discover before, 2 months is really nice, because after you can do another EVS.
 So, this was my life before, and how I arrived here, now I will talk about my EVS, what I do, my city, the people, and all the things.

-Besides, because I’m french, I give with other french volunteers, french lessons in schools.
-We use different methods: talking about french culture, like cinema, music, architecture, literature.
+Besides, because I’m French, I give with other French volunteers, French lessons in schools.
+We use different methods: talking about French culture, like cinema, music, architecture, literature.
 Also, we work on vocabulary, all the times in trying to make it as interesting as possible, with the maximum of interaction with them.
 For this, we teach them to introduce themselves, to speak with us about them, what they like, and what they want to do.
 Finally, we try to make an exchange of culture, they teach us things about Romania!
 And it’s really nice.

 I learned a lot here, and I recommend you to do the same.